mlefebvre13880/centreon-documentation/versioned_docs/version-22.04/alerts-notifications/resources-status.md

 - **Details** tab: Detailed information about its current status.
 You can drag and drop tiles to rearrange them.
 - **Timeline** tab: The timeline of events that occured for this service
 - **Graph** tab: A graph with one curve per metric collected by this service
+- **Notification** tab: Shows whether notifications are enabled for this service, and lists the contacts and contact groups that will be notified.
 - Shortcuts to the configurations, logs and reports for this service and its related host.
 - Below the name of the service, the name of its parent host.
 Click it to open the host panel for the parent host.